axis06/ChatSpace/README.md

 ##### association
-* has_many :user, through: :groupusers
+* has_many :users, through: :groupusers
 * has_many :messages

 ###GroupUsers